IBM launches Linux-only mainframe system LinuxONE

 IBM said LinuxONE Emperor can scale up to 8,000 virtual machines or thousands of containers, which would be the most for any single Linux system.

-The Linux One Emperor system will be based on IBM's z13 mainframe computer, which had been designed for high-volume mobile transactions.
+The Linux One Empire system will be based on IBM's z13 mainframe computer, which had been designed for high-volume mobile transactions.

-IBM said the LinuxOne system will work with open software such as Apache Spark, MariaDB, PostgreSQL and Chef.
+IBM said the LinuxOne system will work with open software such as Apache Spark, Maria, Posture and Chef.

 The company also said it partnered with UK-based Canonical Ltd to distribute its Ubuntu open source software on LinuxONE and z systems.